elishamutang/odin-recipes/README.md

 - Linking images to my website using links from other online websites.
 - Create ordered and unordered lists and styling sentences using bold or italic.
 - Linking webpages to home website.
-- Styling webpages using CSS
+- Styling webpages using CSS.
+- Difference between Block and Inline elements and how they affect the layout of a page.
+- Box model (standard box model and alternative box model).
+- Positioning of elements.